Geoff Ong Wants To Be a Pop Star For Dorks.

 Geoff Ong wants to be a pop star for dorks.

-Over the last year, Geoff has been building a career as an independent artist in New Zealand - with his songs landing mainstream airplay on New Zealand's commercial hit music stations (The Edge, ZM, The Hits), and cultivating a passionate fanbase through a combination of radio play, online engagement, and live performance.
+Over the last year, Geoff has been building a career as an independent artist in New Zealand - with his songs landing mainstream radio airplay across New Zealand's commercial hit music stations (The Edge, ZM, The Hits), and cultivating a passionate fanbase through a combination of online engagement, radio play, and electric live performances.

-Since July 2018, Geoff has released 3 singles - “Fingerprints”, “Don’t Know You No More”, and “Save Me The Weekend”.
-The songs were recorded in his bedroom in Kingsland, with production, mixing and mastering by Phil Levine of the multiple Grammy-award-winning Igloo Music Studios in Los Angeles.
+Since July 2018, Geoff has released 4 singles - “Fingerprints”, “Don’t Know You No More”, “Save Me The Weekend” and “All The Hours”.

-All three shimmering slices of soulful indie pop landed in the top 5 of the Official NZ Singles Hot 20 Chart, at #3, #4, and #2 respectively.
+All four shimmering slices of soulful indie pop received airplay on commercial radio, and landed in the top 5 of the Official NZ Singles Hot 20 Chart, at #3, #4, #2, and #5 respectively.

 Outside of music, Geoff also feels strongly about the importance of racial diversity and representation in mainstream media; as one of the few Asian faces in the pop music sphere, Geoff feels a responsibility to create discussions around this.